emoon3/ping-takehome/README.md

 5. Run ./makefile
 6. After the makefile runs, you should be able to connect to ping-takehome.local/query and get a JSON payload

+(If you are not deploying on minikube, run the commands in the makefile)

 I thought about setting up vault to store the api key, but that would add more time.
 I also thought about setting up prometheus and grafana for monitoring or even ArgoCD, but didn't want this to take too long.

 I look forward to feedback.